vitessio/website/content/en/docs/reference/features/tablet-throttler.md

 aliases: ['/docs/user-guides/tablet-throttler/','/docs/reference/tablet-throttler/']
 ---

-VTTablet runs a cooperative throttling service, that probes the shard's MySQL topology and observes replication lag on servers.
+VTTablet runs a cooperative throttling service.
+This service probes the shard's MySQL topology and observes replication lag on servers.
 This throttler is derived from GitHub's [freno](https://github.com/github/freno).

 ## Why throttler

 Vitess uses MySQL with asynchronous or semi-synchronous replication.
-In these modes, each shard has a primary that applies changes and logs them to the binary log.
+In these modes, each shard has a primary instance that applies changes and logs them to the binary log.
 The replicas for that shard will get binary log entries from the primary, potentially acknowledge them (if semi-synchronous replication is enabled), and apply them.
-A running replica normally applies the entires as soon as possile, unless it is stopped or configured to delay.
-However, if the replica is busy (e.g. by serving traffic), then it may not have the resources (disk IO, CPU) to apply events in a timely fashion, and can therefore start lagging.
+A running replica normally applies the entries as soon as possible, unless it is stopped or configured to delay.
+However, if the replica is busy, then it may not have the resources to apply events in a timely fashion, and can therefore start lagging.
+For example, if the replica is serving traffic, it may lack the necessary disk I/O or CPU to avoid lagging behind the primary.

-Maintaining low replication lag is important in production:
+Maintaining low replication lag is important in production for two reasons:

 - A lagging replica may not be representative of the data on the primary.
-Reads from the replica reflect data that is not consistent with the primary's.
-This is noticeable on web services following read-after-write from the replica, and this then can produce results not reflecting the write.
+Reads from the replica reflect data that is not consistent with the data on the primary.
+This is noticeable on web services following read-after-write from the replica, and this can produce results not reflecting the write.
 - An up-to-date replica makes for a good failover experience.
-If all replicas are lagging, then a failover process must choose between waiting for a replica to catch up, or losing data.
+If all replicas are lagging, then a failover process must choose between waiting for a replica to catch up or losing data.

-Some common database operations include mass writes to the database:
+Some common database operations include mass writes to the database, including the following:

-- Online schema migrations, duplicating entire tables.
+- Online schema migrations duplicating entire tables
-- Mass population of columns (e.g. following a `ADD COLUMN` migration, populate the new column with derived value).
+- Mass population of columns, such as populating the new column with derived values following an `ADD COLUMN` migration
-- Purging of old data.
+- Purging of old data
-- Purging of tables as part of safe table `DROP` operation.
+- Purging of tables as part of safe table `DROP` operation

 These operations can easily incur replication lag.
 However, these operations are typically not time-limited.
 It is possible to rate-limit them to reduce database load.

-This is where a throttler gets in.
-A throttler can tell "replication lag is low, cluster is healthy, go ahead and do some work" or it may say "replication lag is high, please hold your next operation".
+This is where a throttler becomes useful.
+A throttler can detect when replication lag is low, a cluster is healthy, and operations can proceed.
+It can also detect when replication lag is high and advise applications to hold the next operation.

-Applications are expected to break down their tasks into small sub-tasks (e.g. instead of deleting `1,000,000` rows, only delete `50` at a time), and check in with the throttler in-between.
+Applications are expected to break down their tasks into small sub-tasks.
+For example, instead of deleting `1,000,000` rows, an application should only delete `50` at a time.
+Between these sub-tasks, the application should check in with the throttler.

-The throttler is intended for use only for operations such as the above mass write cases.
+The throttler is only intended for use with operations such as the above mass write cases.
 It should not be used for ongoing, normal OLTP queries.

 ## Throttler overview